-Mr Bashful can’t see how a human being can flourish by spending their wealth on luxuries at the expense of not helping blind people in Third World countries see again.
-And Mr Bashful reckons that thousands of people could flourish at the expense of one senior executive wanting to “flourish” with a new yacht.
+I can’t see how a human being can flourish by spending their wealth on luxuries at the expense of not helping blind people in Third World countries see again.
+How is that flourishing?
+And thousands of people could flourish at the expense of one senior executive wanting to “flourish” with a new yacht.

 Yes, wealth would aid our ability to discern a good wine from an excellent wine, and to appreciate many other fine things in life, but those abilities are simply abilities – they don’t make the person.
 Just because our abilities flourish doesn’t mean we do.
 It’s a person we’re building, not an Arts catalogue.

 For more about why money doesn’t make us happy, click here.